FILM REVIEWS:

 A choral society's male members enlist in World War I, leaving the demanding Dr Guthrie (Academy Award Nominee Ralph Fiennes from CONCLAVE) to recruit teenagers.
 Together, they experience the joy of singing while the young boys grapple with their impending conscription into the army.

 If the film about forming and survival of a choral (choir) during WWI sounds boring or uneventful, this film, THE CHORAL, written by Alan Bennett and directed by Nicholas Hytner (THE MADNESS OF KING GEORGE), serves to prove otherwise.
 The importance of music is clearly established at the start of the film, through the more elderly population.
 Music transcends everything, including war.
-The choral master worked in Germany for several years and therefore faced prejudice against his hiring for the task.
+The choral master worked in Germany for several years and therefore faces prejudice against his hiring for the task.

 The film is set in a fictional town in Yorkshire.
 It is all very English, and if one loves a good English film with story and morals included, THE CHORAL is the one to watch.
 From the beginning scenes, the sight of two lads on their bicycles riding down the winding lanes in the country is simply stunning English beauty.

-Director Hytner and writer Bennett are able to capture emotions in key scenes as well as simple ones.
+Director Hytner and writer Bennett capture emotions in key scenes as well as simple ones.
 At the film’s start, a postman delivers telegrams to soldiers who have died in action.
-As he delivers to a mother, with the words: “I’m sorry, missus,” the mother holds the postman’s head, giving him a kiss on the forehead with tears rolling down her face.
+As he delivers one to a mother, with the words: “I’m sorry, missus,” the mother holds the postman’s head, giving him a kiss on the forehead with tears rolling down her face.
 It is a key moment illustrating the power of emotion that radiates from the work of these two artists, which is also observable in other parts of the film.

 Every part of a choir is shown in all its glory and importance.
 When auditioning for the new choral master, the choral master says: Everyone is to audition.
-But we are in the committee, and I’m not prepared to argue one.
+"But we are in the committee, and I’m not prepared to argue one," says one.
 “The scales will do,” replies the choral master.
 As different auditions are heard, the audience will be mesmerised by the expressions and songs chosen.
 This is my favourite segment in the film.

 The film contains a few excellent quotes, such as: Artists are like that. (referring to one knowing another’s talent) They know each other.
 The film also contains excellent scenes.
 The best of it is the choral master’s pep talk with Clyde (Jacob Dudman), a young soldier returning from the war prematurely for loss of his right arm.
 Clyde can sing but does not want to be in the choral.
 Life has dealt him a consolation prize - his voice, but otherwise, the loss of a limb and heartbrokenness (his girl now feels differently towards him).
 It is an excellent written scene, full of raw emotion and openness, and delivered with great effect, demonstrating the oneness between theatre and cinema.

 THE CHORAL screened at the Toronto International Film Festival and opens on January 9th.
+Absolute delight!

 Trailer: